NINR 2018 GPP Application Period is Now Open.

 Before submitting an application for consideration, students are strongly encouraged to review the information about NIH’s Institutional Partnership GPP at https://www.training.nih.gov/programs/gpp.
 Instructions and frequently asked questions are located in the Additional Information section at https://www.training.nih.gov/programs/gpp/appinfo.

 To complete an online application for the NINR GPP:

-Please note: New as of August 2014: NINR no longer requires GRE scores.
+Please note: NINR no longer requires GRE scores.
 Applicants for the 2018 NINR GPP may leave the GRE score fields in the online application blank.
 Applications for the NINR GPP must also submit an up-to-date curriculum vitae (cv) and complete the cv/resume section of the online application.
 NINR will not consider applications submitted without a cv.
 Additional required documents include three letters of recommendation and an unofficial transcript for each school attended.

 For questions not answered by our GPP FAQ, send an email with “NINR Graduate Partnership Program” in the subject line to NINRIRPTraining@mail.nih.gov or contact:

 NINR Division of Intramural Research